MicrosoftDocs/azure-devops-docs/docs/test/run-manual-tests.md

    ![Use Microsoft Test Runner to record your test results](_img/run-manual-tests/RunTestsStartApp.png)

 1. Mark each test step as either passed or failed based on the expected results.
-   If a test step fails, you can enter a comment on why it failed.
+   If a test step fails, you can enter a comment on why it failed or [collect diagnostic data for the test](collect-diagnostic-data.md#collect-diagnostic-data-from-web-apps).

    ![Mark test steps](_img/run-manual-tests/RunTest_3.png)